 - Black Hair Elastics (or black ribbon)

-- Large Black Bunch of Feathers with Stem-I bought one similar to this double stem.
+- Large Black Bunch of Feathers with Stem

 - Black Outfit with Long Sleeves and Shoes (Dress and leggings or sweatsuit will both work well)

 I used what we had on hand for clothing, headband and elastics.
 I only ended up purchasing the boa and feather for the hairpiece.
 By using one of the Sunday coupons from JoAnn Fabric and Craft Stores, I was able to make the costume for around $12.
 Your final price will vary based on where you purchase the items and what you already have on hand.

 If you have a toddler, you know that the odds of me getting any decent photos to show you how we assembled the costume were very unlikely.
 To put together the bird body, we first got dressed in black pants and a black sweater with a zipper in the front.